lindaprotocol/documentation-en/docs/developers/governance.md

 # Network Governance

-The governance of the TRON network is primarily achieved by modifying [network parameters](https://tronscan.org/#/sr/committee), a process also known as **network upgrade**.
+The governance of the LINDA network is primarily achieved by modifying [network parameters](https://lindascan.org/#/sr/committee), a process also known as **network upgrade**.
 Anyone can propose changes to network parameters within the community, but only **Super Representatives (SR)** , **Super Representative Partners** and **Super Representative Candidates** can formally submit voting requests on-chain.
 During the voting period, the Super Representatives will vote on the proposal.
 When the voting deadline is reached and the required number of supporting votes is met, the proposal automatically takes effect.

-You can view the history of completed proposals and voting records [here](https://github.com/tronprotocol/tips/tree/master/proposal).
+You can view the history of completed proposals and voting records [here](https://github.com/lindaprotocol/tips/tree/master/proposal).

 ---